therealteddy/ANSI-C/README.md

 # HELLO!
-This repository contains exersises from "ANSI-C - The C Programming Language" by Brian W.Kernighan nand Dennis M.Ritchie
+This repository contains exersises from "ANSI-C - The C Programming Language" by Brian W.Kernighan nand Dennis M.Ritchie.